ahujagautam024/SSW-567/README.md

 ## Project Structure

-The repository contains two primary files:
+The repository contains the following primary files:

-1. **`Triangle.py`**: This file contains the `classifyTriangle` function, which classifies triangles based on the input side lengths.
+1. **`Hw-02a/Triangle.py`**: This file contains the `classifyTriangle` function, which classifies triangles based on the input side lengths.
-2. **`TestTriangle.py`**: This file contains the test cases for the `classifyTriangle` function, using the `unittest` framework.
+2. **`Hw-02a/TestTriangle.py`**: This file contains the test cases for the `classifyTriangle` function, using the `unittest` framework.
+3. **`.circleci/config.yml`**: CircleCI configuration file, located at the root of the repository, that defines the build and test pipeline for continuous integration.

 ## Function Description